Overview

 What you'll learn

-- Identify best practice approaches internationally and within Australia, and understand why a compliance-driven approach is not likely to meet Indigenous expectations.
+- Identify best practice approaches internationally and within Australia, and understand why a compliance-driven approach is not likely to meet Indigenous expectations

-- Prepare the scope of works for CHM-related projects and articulate the business case for the need to undertake CHM work in collaboration with Indigenous heritage custodians.
+- Prepare the scope of works for CHM-related projects and articulate the business case for the need to undertake CHM work in collaboration with Indigenous heritage custodians

 Time commitment

-This is an online course that will require roughly 30 hours to complete.
+This is an online course that will require roughly 40 hours to complete.

-- 26 hours of online content and study
+- 40 hours of online content and study

-- 4 hours of scheduled webinars
+- 5 hours of scheduled webinars and lectures, including two online guest lectures

-- Over 6 weeks.
+- Over 8 weeks

 Course curriculum